pranj-sa791/StarBucks-DataScientist-Capstone-ND/README.md

 # Udacity DS Nanodegree Capstone Project
+## This repository has all the code and report for my Udacity Data Scientist Nanodegree Capstone project.

 ## 1. Installations
 This project was written in Python, using Jupyter Notebook on Anaconda.
 The relevant Python packages for this project are as follows: